karlseguin/smtp_client.zig/readme.md

 }
 ```

-This library is still a work in progress, but it is working and should be relatively stable.

 Note that the `data` field above must conform to [RFC 2822 - Internet Message Format](https://www.rfc-editor.org/rfc/rfc2822).
 Notably:
 * Lines, including \r\n have a maximum length of 1000.